forem/forem/docs/getting-started/db.md

 `rake db:setup`

-`db:setup` actually just runs the following rake commands in order so you could alternative run each of these to produce the same result.
+`db:setup` actually runs the following rake commands in order so you could alternatively run each of these to produce the same result.

 ```
 rake db:create